 MOZ Salicylic Acid Product Pick

-Our natural Pure Serum (formerly known as the Acne Serum) is formulated with salicylic acid.
-Combined with other cleansing ingredients such as tea tree oil and manuka oil, it helps to hydrate, balance, and clarify skin.
+Our Acne Treating Serum is formulated with salicylic acid and combined with other cleansing ingredients such as tea tree oil and manuka oil to help hydrate, balance, and clarify skin.
 If you’re struggling with troublesome spots, apply this serum as a daily remedy in your natural skincare routine to help avoid unwanted acne.
 For best results, follow up with our Retinol Cream.